n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Salesforce/README.md

 ## Example Usage

 This workflow allows you to create a new lead in Salesforce.
-You can also find the [workflow](https://n8n.io/workflows/664) on the website.
-This example usage workflow would use the following two nodes.
+You can also find the [workflow](https://n8n.io/workflows/664) on n8n.io.
+This example usage workflow would use the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Salesforce]()